 The very nature of policing – the changing demands of crime, the evolving investigative and scientific opportunities to help victims and indeed the changing types of crime being experienced by communities – means that policing must always be proactive and responsive for the communities it serves.
 The police estate too can never be a fixed asset and it must be fit for the purpose of policing today and tomorrow.

-And if policing is changing then so too is the technology that makes a big difference in many aspects of our daily lives.
-Using technology better not only gives police more time to fight crime, it allows the force to be more efficient and reduces our need for physical space because officers are able to do more without returning to police stations, being able to respond from within the community, where people need them to be.
-Even though we are now successfully increasing our numbers of police officers and volunteers, the focus on working in the community and within partnerships means we still have too much space, often of the wrong type in the wrong locations.
+Just as policing is changing, so too is the technology that makes a big difference in many aspects of our daily lives.
+Using technology better not only gives police more time to fight crime, it allows the force to be more efficient and reduces our need for physical space.
+Officers are now able to do more without returning to police stations and can respond from within the community, where people need them to be.
+Even though we are now successfully increasing our numbers of police officers and volunteers, the focus on working in the community and within partnerships means we still have too much space, often of the wrong type and in the wrong locations.

 Being visible and accessible across Essex remains a key priority and is a vital part of effective community based policing.
 We will continue to take a modern and collaborative approach to local activity, keeping operational police officers close to the heart of the communities of which they are part.
 We will do this through modern technology like the ‘Mobile First’ programme and working alongside partners through local community hubs.
 Making better use of partnership work with other organisations is essential because it is only by working together that we will solve some of the longstanding issues in society that we cannot tackle alone.

-Our role – as Police, Fire and Crime Commissioner and Chief Constable – is to be effective and forward-thinking guardians of a police estate that is ready to meet the demands of the next generation and beyond, and to work for, not against, the people who work in it.
+Our role – as Police, Fire and Crime Commissioner and Chief Constable – is to be effective and forward-thinking guardians of a police estate that is ready to meet the demands of the next generation and beyond and to work for, not against, the people who work in it.
 It is to ensure that a countywide service is in place and that local communities have a local, visible and accessible policing resource able to respond to their local policing demands.
-And it is to make sure that we deliver as much funding to frontline operational policing as possible over pouring money into maintaining buildings that have long since ceased to be viable for the demands of modern policing.
+It is also to make sure that we deliver as much funding to frontline operational policing as possible rather than pour money into maintaining buildings that have long since ceased to be viable for the demands of modern policing.